 Join a mystical Ganga Aarti walk in Rishikesh, exploring sacred rituals, ashrams, and temples.
 Experience spiritual serenity by the holy Ganges.

-- Parmarth Niketan Ashram - Parmarth Niketan is a genuine spiritual sanctuary, nestled on the sacred banks of the Ganges River amidst the verdant Himalayas.
-As the largest ashram in Rishikesh, it offers a pristine, holy environment and expansive, beautiful gardens to the thousands of pilgrims who visit from around the globe.
-Located in Swargashram,…
+- Parmarth Niketan Ashram - Parmarth Niketan is a genuine spiritual sanctuary, nestled on the sacred banks of the Ganges in the verdant Himalayas.
+As the largest ashram in Rishikesh, it offers a pristine, sacred environment and lush gardens to thousands of pilgrims from around the globe.
+Located in Swargashram, it sits right on the banks of the holy…

 Parmarth Niketan welcomes everyone, without discrimination based on race, gender, nationality, religion, caste, or creed.

-- Gita Bhawan - Gita Bhawan is located on the banks of the sacred Ganges River, surrounded by the Himalayan mountains at Swargashram, Rishikesh.
+- Gita Bhawan - Gita Bhawan is located on the banks of the sacred Ganges River, amidst the Himalayan mountains at Swargashram, Rishikesh.
 It features a vast complex with discourse halls and over 1000 rooms available free of charge for devotees.
-Regular discourses are held, attracting numerous devotees who come for a holy dip in the Ganges, to listen to teachings, and to engage in sadhana and meditation.
+Regular discourses are held, attracting many devotees who come for a holy dip in the Ganges, to listen to teachings, and to engage in sadhana and meditation.
 During the summer months (late April to early July), special day-long Satsang programs are organized, drawing thousands of attendees.

 - Ram Jhula - Ram Jhula is a well-known landmark in Rishikesh city.
 It is an iron suspension bridge spanning the sacred Ganges River, with a length of 450 feet.

-- Shatrughna Temple - Situated near Shatrughan Ghat, the temple holds significant spiritual importance and is visited by devotees seeking blessings for strength and protection.
+- Shatrughna Temple - Situated near Shatrughan Ghat, the temple holds profound spiritual importance and is visited by devotees seeking blessings for strength and protection.
 The temple’s peaceful atmosphere, surrounded by natural beauty and the sacred Ganges River, makes it an ideal place for meditation and prayer.
-It is also closely linked with the Ganga Aarti rituals, conducted every evening at the nearby ghat, enhancing its spiritual charm.
+It is also closely linked with the Ganga Aarti rituals, held every evening at the nearby ghat, enhancing its spiritual charm.

 - Local guide